GustavoCostaW/ngc-pagination/README.md

                 itensPerPage: 10, // 10 is the default
                 currentPage: 1, // 1 is the default
                 range: 10, // 10 is the default
+                change_after: false, // false is the default,
-                change_after: false // false is the default });
+                disabledWhenChange: false // false is the default });
         }

-        /*
-          change_after property when is true, all user events isn't applied into the view when the current page is changed.
-A good example of your usage is if you want to update the current page in the UI only your request is done for example.
-        */

         // to listener ngc-pagination events.
         events(event) {